What is Between a Rock and a Card Place?

 People

 Writer of books and other things.
-Words in The Cut, Vogue, Elle, Washington Post, Cup of Jo, and others.
+Words in The Cut, Vogue, Elle, Washington Post, Cup of Jo.
+NYTimes bestselling ghostwriter.
 Greeter of dogs.
 Reader of tarot.
 Ardent believer in magic.